-TheOnline Learning Assistanceproject is initiated by Project Child Indonesia as a response to the uncertain circumstances occurring since the Covid-19 pandemic hit in the beginning of March 2020.
-The project is a form of adjustment of our main program, Sekolah Sungai, to solve the new problems that arise due to the shifting in learning process system at schools as well as our made adjustment through our regular on-site meetings in large groups to help prevent the spread of Covid-19 virus and follow certain rules required in the operation, such as the social distancing and health protocol regulations.
+The Online Learning Assistance (OLA) program was initiated by Project Child Indonesia at the beginning of March 2020 as a response to the uncertain circumstances amid the Covid-19 pandemic.
+OLA is an adjustment of our main program Sekolah Sungai to solve the new problems that have arisen due to the shifting in the learning process systems at schools, as well as our adjustments through our regular on-site meetings in large groups to help prevent the spread of the Covid-19 virus.
+Consequently, Project Child Indonesia follows certain rules required in the operation of the program, such as social distancing and the health protocol regulations imposed by the Government.

-To help compensate for these issues, Project Child Indonesia through the Online Learning Assistance project provides:
+To help compensate for these issues, Project Child Indonesia through the Online Learning Assistance project, provides: